bhardwajRahul/bagel/README.md

 #### 🔗 Connect to an LLM

-Once the Bagel MCP server is running, connect to the LLM of your choice.
-Bagel should work with any MCP-enabled LLM.
+Once the Bagel MCP server is running, connect it to your preferred LLM.
+Bagel should work with any MCP-enabled LLM, though some setup may be required.
+We’ve tested a few LLMs—see the runbooks below for guidance.

 <details>
   <summary>📚 Runbooks for tested LLMs</summary>